EBZebra/docs/1.2/source/guide/configreference.md

 	<HTTP_Proxy value="http://my.proxy.com:8080"/>

 ### HTTPS_Proxy
 Specifies the HTTPS Proxy settings to use in the format URL:port.
 Note that this setting only applies to the Zebra WebKit engine, proxy settings for the Internet Explorer engine are picked up from the Windows connection manager.
 Leave this field blank to not use a proxy.
 Not supported on Windows Mobile/Windows CE, use HTTP_Proxy instead.
-Not supported in Android.
+Only supported on Windows Mobile/CE using the Zebra Webkit.

 **Possible Values**